JsonRoyJones/spacex-app-evgo/README.md

    - `cd spacex-app-evgo` and run `npm install`
    - `cd client` and run `npm install`
-   - start the server and the client app in development mode by running `npm run dev`
+   - start the server and the client app in development mode by running `npm run dev` from the project's root directory

 You should now have a live app.
 Navigate to http://localhost:3000/ to access the web app.